CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 `@attr project-id`: (<i>String</i>) - ProjectId sets the scope within the selected org.
 You can obtain this from the admin portal by selecting on the specific project for project details.
 If not provided, the widget automatically looks up the project Id in which the WXCC connector is enabled.

 `@attr template-id`: (<i>String</i>) - Sets the data template to retrieve customer Profile in desired format.
 If not provided, this gets assigned to the associated templateId of the `journey-default-template` via an API call or selects the first provided template Id for your particular project.

+`@attr use-new-momentum-icons`: (<i>Boolean</i>) = false - Toggle on to leverage the new momentum design icons.
+This will determine which icon name notation you will use in your custom icon map json file.

 `@attr customer`: (<i>String</i>) - Customer ID used for Journey lookup. (<i>PS: This is an alternative to InteractionData.
 InteractionData always overrides customer attribute.
 If no customer is provided, then the widget UI provides an identity search input field.</i>)